shteou/regcred-injector/README.md

 changed, namespaces will not automatically receive the new credentials and they must be manually removed to be updated.

-regcred-injector's behaviour is curretly undefined if imagePullSecrets is already populated.

 regcred-injector has no way to skip injection of credentials, all namespaces will receive the registry secrets as pods are created.